ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/design.md

     OS's uses.
     [Google Breakpad] is normally linked directly into individual executables whose crashes we want to generate diagnostics for.
-    Since Chrome OS has hundreds of these executables, catching signals can interfere with executables' own code, and some executables are only delivered to Google in binary form, we found the conversion of full core files from the kernel to minidump files to be a superior way to generate
+    Since ChromeOS has hundreds of these executables, catching signals can interfere with executables' own code, and some executables are only delivered to Google in binary form, we found the conversion of full core files from the kernel to minidump files to be a superior way to generate